 Hiring outside help usually comes down to adding needed capacity and/or creativity:

 Capacity: Your team is focused on audience development and engagement and you simply don’t have the capacity to execute on marketing.
 In these cases, a marketing consultant could help get you set up on many of the items listed in the “lowest lift” section above, and could be engaged periodically for time-limited campaigns described in the “medium lift” section.

-Creativity: Your audience has grown in size and loyalty, but the size of your program and its associated membership program has not.
+Creativity: Your audience has grown in size and loyalty, but your membership numbers have not.
 You think there’s a disconnect between your audience work and your membership work and you need someone to help you come up with creative solutions to realize the bottom-of-the-funnel growth opportunity.

 The research team cautions that bringing on outside help for marketing efforts should be seen as a support to help you level up, not a comprehensive solution to challenges growing your membership program.
 Marketing your membership program well requires intimate knowledge of the stories and engagement you’re working on, what resonates with your community, and the value propositions of your newsroom and your membership program.
 Only your team can provide that.
 Hiring outside help will be money wasted if you do not yet have a loyal audience or a clear value proposition.
 Jump to “Discovering our value proposition” for help with that.

 Should we use paid acquisition strategies?

 Paid acquisition is a marketing tactic in which an organization pays to target their advertisement to a specific group of people with the goal of growing their audience.
 Lead generation ads are a type of paid acquisition that is commonly used by digital news organizations to grow their newsletter list.